-Both male and female oryx possess long, elegant horns.
+Both male and female oryx possess long, elegant, rakish horns.
 Outside the breeding season, herd members are tolerant of each other, with both sexes adopting a simple hierarchy based on horn length.
 It is quite possible that the myth of the unicorn arose, at least in part, because this animal, when viewed from the side, looks very much like a white horse bearing a single horn upon its head.

 Historically, the Arabian oryx is thought to have ranged throughout most of the Middle East.
 It has been hunted since ancient times – originally by men riding on camels, and more recently by big-game hunters pursuing them for trophies.
 As numbers dwindled, the oryx was steadily eliminated from countries such as Syria, Egypt and Israel.
 By the mid-1930s, it had been pushed back to Saudi Arabia, with the only remaining populations in the Nafud Desert in the northwest, and the Rub’ al Khali in the south.

 By the 1950s, the increased availability of four-wheel-drive vehicles and automatic rifles in Arab countries made hunting both more widespread and more efficient.
 The hunts also grew in size, and some were reported to have employed as many as 300 vehicles.
 Arabian princes and oil company clerks also joined in.
 Entire herds were eradicated with ease.
 It’s little wonder that, by 1972, the Arabian oryx had become extinct in the wild.

 All was not lost, however.
-A decade earlier, Operation Oryx had been born.
-This ambitious, last-ditch program had involved capturing three wild Arabian oryx and bringing them together, along with some of the very last remaining captive individuals in the world, at Phoenix Zoo in Arizona (which, I suppose, is close in climate to the natural habitat of the species).
-Nine animals formed the nucleus of what became known as the ‘World Herd’.
+A decade earlier, Operation Oryx was launched.
+This ambitious, last-ditch program had involved capturing three wild Arabian oryx and bringing them together – along with six more individuals donated from private collections – at Phoenix Zoo in Arizona (which, I suppose, is close in climate to the natural habitat of the species).
+These nine animals formed the nucleus of what became known as the ‘World Herd’.
 This was not only the first Arabian oryx breeding program but also one of the first times that a zoo had helped with the recovery of any imperilled species.